Skip to Content

 Frothing Milk By Hand

-Mixing oat milk with a whisk is similar in idea to what you would do with a hand electric mixer or a stand mixer.
-Doing it by hand will take a lot longer, but the effect will be the same.
+Mixing oat milk with a whisk is similar in idea to what you would do with a hand or stand mixer.
+Doing it by hand might be a hassle, as it takes a lot longer, but the effect will be the same.

-You will start to see bubbles forming, and soon after there should be foam built up.
+After a couple of minutes, you’ll see bubbles forming, and soon after, there should be foam built up.
 Once you have enough foam, you can stop whisking the oat milk.

-If you have it in a microwave safe bowl already, you are ready to heat it up.
-If you do not, all you have to do is transfer it to a microwave safe bowl before heating it.
+If you have it in a microwave-safe bowl already, you are ready to heat it.
+If you do not, all you have to do is transfer it to a microwave-safe bowl before heating it.

 6 – Froth Oat Milk with a Hand Immersion Blender

 Using a hand immersion blender to froth oat milk is possible, but it can be a bit messy.
-If you are able to use a different method, you should try that before using a hand mixer, as it will likely be easier.
+So, this should be your last resort.
+If you can use a different method, you should try that before using a hand mixer, as it will likely be easier.

 However, using a hand immersion blender to froth oat milk isn’t that bad.
 All you have to do is make sure that you use a tall enough bowl so that the milk does not spill out easily.